 Typically, a consultation for infrapatellar fat pad impingement will begin with a physical examination and move on to one or various imaging tests for a closer look at the structures within the knee.

-A physical examination for issues involving the infrapatellar fat pad is known as Hoffa’s Test.
+A physical examination for issues involving the infrapatellar fat pad is known as Hoffa’s test.

 A patient will lie on their back with the knee slightly bent.
 The doctor will apply pressure to the sides of the knee where the infrapatellar fat pad is exposed and passively bend and extend the knee.
 Afterward, the patient will be asked to actively bend and extend their knee while the doctor applies pressure to the same location.

 The next step in diagnosing infrapatellar fat pad impingement is to look at the inner structures of the knee.
-Imagining tests help provide doctors will a depiction of the muscles, bones, ligaments, and other soft tissues within the knee, including the infrapatellar fat pad.
+Imaging tests help provide doctors will a depiction of the muscles, bones, ligaments, and other soft tissues within the knee, including the infrapatellar fat pad.
 The doctor may use one or several of the following to get an inside view of the knee:

 - X-rays to examine the structure of the bones in the knee